AlphaCharlie 3 months ago

 Eg you can use #!/usr/bin/python for a Python script.
 I don’t find it worse than the existing alternative of making the file name magic and finding and interpreter based on that.

-• rk06 a day ago
+• rk06 3 months ago

 Comments by themselves provide enough value to justify their supports.